davinyleticia/davinyleticia/readme.md

 <div>

-📌 I'm thirty-one years old, living in Brazil, and passionate about front-end development!
+📌 I am a 31-year-old Brazilian woman, passionate about data analysis and business in the digital commerce sector!
 </div>

 ### About Me: